Find Affordable College Courses

 San Marcos, TX

 With a ranking of #8, Texas State University did quite well on this year’s most popular schools for agricultural economics and business students working on their bachelor’s degree.
-Texas State is a very large public school located in the city of San Marcos.
+Texas State is a fairly large public school located in the city of San Marcos.

 About 26% of the students majoring in agricultural business at the school are women while 74% are male.